riscv/sail-riscv/doc/ReadingGuide.md

 - `riscv_step.sail` implements the top-level fetch and execute loop.
   The `fetch` is done in 16-bit granules to handle RVC instructions.
-  The `step` function performs the instruction fetch, handles any fetch errors, dispatches the execution of each instruction, and checks for any pending interrupts that may need to be handled.
+  The `step` function performs the instruction fetch, handles any fetch errors, decodes the fetched value, dispatches the execution of the decoded instruction, and checks for any pending interrupts that may need to be handled.
 A `loop` function implements the execute loop, and uses the same HTIF (host-target interface) mechanism as the Spike emulator to detect termination of execution.

 - `riscv_analysis.sail` is used in the formal operational RVWMO memory model.